 When you think of the paranormal and you think of cards, most people tend to think of Tarot Cards or Angel Cards.
 While these cards are generally used to give guidance, there is a special deck of cards that were originally designed to test ESP (Extra Sensory Perception).
 They are called Zener Cards (Rhine Cards).

-Zener Cards (ESP Cards or Rhine Cards), were developed in in the early 1930’s by Karl Zener.
-They were used for experiments conducted with Mr Zener’s colleague, parapsychologist J.B Rhine.
+Zener Cards (ESP Cards or Rhine Cards), were developed in the early 1930s by Karl Zener.
+They were used for experiments conducted with Mr. Zener’s colleague, parapsychologist J.B Rhine.
 The deck consists of 5 cards of 5 distinct symbols (making a deck of 25).
-The symbols themselves are very distinct, so that they could not be confused.
+The symbols themselves are very distinct so that they could not be confused.
 The aim of the cards was to test mental telepathy otherwise known as ESP.

 There are 5 cards of each symbol.
 The deck is shuffled.
 There are 2 people which participate in the experiment and a third who acts as a moderator.
 The participants are the sender and a receiver.
 The aim is quite simple.
 The sender picks a card from the deck.
 They then try to mentally send the image to the receiver.
 The receiver then concentrates and says the first image which comes to mind.
 This continues over a certain amount of time and then an overall success rate is calculated.